jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

    Refer to <http://java.sun.com/javase/technologies/core/basic/intl/faq.jsp#set-default-locale>

-Start the JBoss Server
+Start the JBoss EAP Server
 -------------------------

-1. Open a command prompt and navigate to the root of the JBoss server directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server:

         For Linux:   JBOSS_HOME/bin/standalone.sh